 Mesh networks consist of multiple nodes which relay information between each other, so the signal doesn’t have to travel back to a central hub or router on its way to another endpoint.
 The mesh network topology makes it more secure than traditional Internet communications channels by reducing single points of failure since there are more routes for traffic—if one path is blocked, the information will travel along a different route.
 Mesh networks are great for remote areas where cellular or broadband communications isn’t available.
 Still, getting all of the nodes in a mesh network to communicate properly can be challenging.

 LPWAN (Low-Power Wide Area Network)

 LPWAN is the most recent technology for IoT connectivity.
 It’s designed to provide low bandwidth but long-range communications that allows devices to connect with tiny amounts of power over large areas.
 It’s particularly useful for sensors, trackers, and location beacons which need low data rates but have very long battery lives.
 In addition to consumer products, LPWANs are being used in many scenarios—from livestock monitoring, fleet management in shipping companies, transportation logistics, and environmental controls in agriculture.

-IoT-Powered CPaaS Innovation
+Internet of Things-Powered CPaaS Innovation

 Real-time communications and superior user experience are driving accelerated adoption of the latest technologies as the business world becomes increasingly digitally customer-centric.
 Companies are using a programmable API and SDK to incorporate virtual assistants bots into their customer and internal operations communications.